-School Trainees Allow For One On One Learning
+School Trainees Allow for One on One Learning

 Mark Thompson, Head of PDHPE at Lumen Christi Catholic College in NSW, believes that taking on trainees in schools allows teachers to focus on one on one learning with students, changing the dynamics of a classroom and strengthening the learning environment.

-“Having our trainee Zac on board in the PDHPE department has been a significant help to myself and other faculty members.
+“Having our ArtsReady trainee Zac on board in the PDHPE department has been a significant help to myself and other faculty members.
 He takes on smaller projects and contributes a great deal with the admin side of teaching,” said Mr Thompson.

 “Unfortunately, teaching is not just about the face to face practice there is a lot of preparation, organising and administrative work that goes on behind the scenes.
 Zac takes an integral role in ensuring these duties are met and provides insightful suggestions along the way.
 Having a trainee on board changes the dynamics, teaching pedagogies and delivery of content ensuring we are engaging our students in a 21st-century curriculum.”

-Lumen Christi College have been supporting the traineeship program for over five years and currently have three trainees at the College, Zac Wells in the HPE Department, Leo Bourke in the IT department and Riley Otton in the Arts Department.
+Lumen Christi College has been supporting the traineeship program for over five years and currently has three trainees at the College, Zac Wells in the HPE Department, Leo Bourke in the IT department and Riley Otton in the Arts Department.
 Both Mark and principal, Shane Giles, agree that the College is reaping the benefits from the program as teachers have never been more involved in their student’s education.

 “Before the COVID-19 pandemic, Zac assisted in multiple College camps and sporting events.
 With his presence it meant we didn’t have to bring as many teachers along resulting in minimal disruptions back at school and to scheduled classes.
 We also use Zac’s first-aid qualifications to supervise our younger students, who have medical conditions, to actively engage and support them during lessons.
 Zac also helps our kindergarten students in their reading program.